 Another key benefit of using software is the ability to forecast a user’s food production schedule based on customer demand.

 For example, preparing a pot of tea in the evening might lead to a lot of wasted tea, as demand is higher in the mornings.
-Using software can help the person-in-charge take note of these patterns and prep for different days and shifts.
+Using software can help the person in charge take note of these patterns and prep for different days and shifts.

 8. Measure and weigh

 For instance, if there’s only 4.5 kg of sugar in a 5 kg pack, it would result in higher food costs.
 In fact, pack measurement is an area where maximum discrepancies occur.
-Talk to any restaurant manager and they’ll tell you that they remember the time when a kilogram food pack actually had a kilogram of stock inside.
+Talk to any restaurant manager and they’ll tell you that they remember the time when a kilogram of food pack actually had a kilogram of stock inside.